Mind-Body Health

 You’ve heard it before, and you’ll probably hear it again–a regular meditation practice can have profound effects on our physical and mental health.
 Studies show that people with a consistent mindfulness meditation practice are less likely to react with negative thoughts or unhelpful emotional reactions in times of stress.

 Meditation doesn’t have to be long or complicated–as little as five minutes a day spent being present with your breath can make a huge difference in your mood and mental state.
 Start with small goals and work your way up as you feel more comfortable.
 Guided meditations can be a great way to stay present if you’re beginning your meditation journey or have difficulty focusing.
-The Chopra App has various excellent options for practitioners of all levels, making it easy to incorporate meditation into your day-to-day routine.
+The Presence App has various excellent options for practitioners of all levels, making it easy to incorporate meditation into your day-to-day routine.

 Self-check ins